jjimenezshaw/PROJ/docs/source/operations/projections/hourglass.rst

 Hourglass
 ********************************************************************************

-Snyder's Hourglass projection, using the extended formulas described in XXX.
+Snyder's Hourglass projection, using the extended formulas described in :cite:`JimenezShaw2025`.

 .. versionadded:: 9.8.0